-I came across this list about five years ago from a Runner’s World magazine article written by Liz Applegate PhD.
-I’ve tweaked it a little each year as we learn more and more about nutritional benefits of certain foods over others.
+I came across this list many years ago from a Runner’s World magazine article written by Liz Applegate PhD.
+I’ve tweaked it from time to time as we learn more about nutritional benefits of certain foods over others.
 But overall the principles of eating high nutrient-dense foods rules.
 Nutrient density refers to the amount of nutrients like vitamins, minerals, protein, carbohydrates and fat per calorie.
 A food with a high nutrient density means you get a lot of nutrient bang for your calorie buck.
 No surprise then that the most nutrient-dense foods on the planet are . . . dark leafy green vegetables like spinach, kale and broccoli.
 The least nutrient dense foods are sugars and fat.

 For maximum performance in sports and athletics we need to fuel with foods that 1) provide ample nutrition for the metabolic pathways that allow us to move, shoot, breathe, jump, hit and pedal or whatever your fitness routine demands, 2) replenish all those same nutrients so we can go do it all over again the next day and 3) repair tissues from damage incurred from exercise.
 I’ll discuss more about recovery in another post about pre- and post-workout meals.

 So here’s the list in no particular order with links to posted recipes from the blog: